Individual product analysis and ratings can be accessed from the below links

 Knowing the country of orgin for any specific fish meal provides an indication of the type of fish utilized in the meal.
 Fish meal is manufactured primarily from anchovies in Peru; menhaden in the United States; pout in Norway; capelin, sand eel and mackerel in other parts of northern Europe; and sauries, mackerels and sardines in Japan.

-Salmon Meal (or any other type of "named fish" meal):
+Herring or Salmon Meal (or any other type of "named fish" meal):

 Not to be confused with "Whole Salmon Meal" (or other whole fish meal).
 This is a meal produced from the leftovers (the components deemed unusable for human consumption) of processed salmon (or other named fish).
 The primary difference between this product and generic fish meal is we know specifically which species of fish the meal is comprised of.
 Salmon Meal, specifically, contains higher levels of beneficial oils than many other fish used in generic fish meals.
 Salmon skin is also high in astaxanthin, a color enhancing carotenoid and powerful antioxidant discussed later in this article.